zeromev/zeromev.github.io/explorer.md

 The block page is the heart of the zeromev frontrunning explorer.

-The view it gives of transaction timing and MEV is unparalleled by other blockchain explorers.
+The view it gives of [transaction reordering](/terms#transaction-reordering) and [Miner Extractable Value](/terms#miner-extractable-value) is unparalleled by other blockchain explorers.

 See [walkthrough](#walkthrough) for more.

 ### heatmap

 The time order heatmap is a key innovation of the zeromev frontrunning explorer.
-It lays bare the transaction reordering that underlies toxic MEV.
+It lays bare the [transaction reordering](/terms#transaction-reordering) that underlies [toxic MEV](/terms#toxic-mev).

-Light (yellow) indicates transactions that would have been included first in a block had it been fair ordered (ie: ordered by time), while dark (black) transactions would have been included last in a block.
+Light (yellow) indicates transactions that would have been included first in a block had it been ordered by time (fair ordered), while dark (black) transactions would have been included last in a block.

-Try clicking between the block order, gas order and fair order buttons to see the impact that different ordering schemes have on a block.
+Try clicking between the 'block order', 'gas order' and 'fair order' buttons to see the impact that different ordering schemes have on a block.
+The 'fair order' button usually seperates attacking transactions from their victim transactions, which would have rendered them ineffective.

 See [heatmap walkthrough](#heatmap-2-mins) for more.

 #### heatmap calculation

-The arrival time column shows the time at which a pending transaction was first seen by any one of the globally distributed zeromev nodes.
+The arrival time column shows the time at which a transaction was first seen by any one of the globally distributed zeromev nodes when it was pending.

 The delay is the difference between the time a pending transaction was first seen, and when it was included in the Ethereum blockchain.

-From this we get the time column, which is where the transaction would have come in the block order had it been ordered by time.
+From this we get the time column, which is the index of where the transaction would have come in the block order had it been ordered by time.

 A colour is given to each transaction based on the time column, with low numbers being light (yellow) and high numbers dark (black).